This site presents a reference view of an IDDAS-compatible implementation.

 Ineligible or unverified events receive no allocation and no payout.

-If a lineage contains an originator and a closer with no intermediates between them:
+If a lineage contains an originator and a closer with no intermediates, allocation is resolved deterministically according to the applicable published rules.
+No discretionary reassignment occurs.

 Any activation attempts occurring after a conversion event: